Chapter 7 Making betteR figures

 Here I add Fun to the list too!
 So how do we translate these ideas into R plots?
 Check out these tips and tricks below!!!

 Making and critiquing plots is one of my favorite parts of science – I love it!!!!
-But I know it can be a huge time suck, and we dont want that.
+But I know it can be a huge time suck, and we do not want that.
 Here are my tips to avoid spending too much time on every figure.

 - Know if you are making an explanatory or exploratory figure – and do not try to perfect an exploratory figure.